 A cash flow statement shows the difference between your cash inflows and outflows over a specific period of time.
 Your balance sheet is a statement of your assets, liabilities and capitals at a specific point in time.

-Your general ledger is your company’s main accounting record and consists of all of your numbered accounts, typically categorized by assets, liabilities, owner’s equity, revenue and expenses.
+Your general ledger is your company’s main accounting record and consists of all of your numbered accounts, typically categorized by assets, liabilities, owner’s equity, revenue, and business expenses.
 Your cash flow statement is a report that shows your cash inflows and outflows over a specific period.

 Yes.
-Your business’s cash flow statement is a key financial document (alongside your balance sheet, income statement, and statement of owner’s equity).
+Your business’s cash flow statement is a key financial document (alongside your balance sheet, income statement, and statement of owner’s equity) which tax agencies require.